kusaanko/MinecraftForge152Patch/README.md

 # How to install
 Put downloaded zip file content into minecraft.jar after installing forge.

+# Attention
+If you launch Minecraft Forge with this mod at first launch, please launch it with this mod from next time too.

+This mod includes checksum replacing system, so if you uninstall this mod then you can't launch Minecraft.

 # How to stop showing branding on title screen?
 Make `MinecraftForge152Patch_hideBranding.txt` file in .minecraft(or game directory).